KarolS/millfork/doc/api/famicom-programming-guide.md

 * on NMI, the default interrupt handler calls the `nmi` routine.
 It should not be defined as `interrupt`, the handler is, so your routine shouldn't.

-* on IRA, the default interrupt handler calls the `irq` routine.
+* on IRQ, the default interrupt handler calls the `irq` routine.
 It should not be defined as `interrupt`, the handler is, so your routine shouldn't.

 The minimal Famicom program thus looks like this: